World powers see Iran's Rouhani as chance for nuclear deal

 The comments follow a meeting of senior officials from the six nations in Brussels this week, convened to devise a strategy for the future of nuclear diplomacy after the Iranian election.

-"Iran is also looking carefully at what is happening in its neighborhood, especially in Egypt and in Syria," the diplomat said.
+"Iran is also looking carefully at what is happening in its neighbourhood, especially in Egypt and in Syria," the diplomat said.

-Adding some skepticism voiced by negotiators from the six powers, the diplomat said: "We will have to judge the new Iranian government by its actions."
+Adding some scepticism voiced by negotiators from the six powers, the diplomat said: "We will have to judge the new Iranian government by its actions."

 The six powers said this week they hope to resume talks "as soon as possible", and several diplomats said a new round of talks could take place in September, possibly before the annual meeting of the United Nations General Assembly in New York.